Myles Straw Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Royals pitching staff ranks 23rd in the league.
+- The Royals pitching staff is 23rd in the league with a collective 8.2 strikeouts per nine innings.

-- The Royals have a 5.23 team ERA that ranks 28th across all MLB pitching staffs.
+- The Royals' 5.21 team ERA ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to give up 105 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Royals pitchers combine to give up 106 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- Lynch (2-3 with a 4.14 ERA and 28 strikeouts in 41 1/3 innings pitched) gets the start for the Royals, his eighth of the season.

-- His last appearance was on Saturday against the Los Angeles Dodgers, when the lefty tossed five innings, surrendering three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.